 Depression in Childhood – Causes and Signs

-If you think your child has depression, anxiety, or other emotional disturbance, or if you are concerned for your child’s mental or physical health, please see your healthcare provider or go to the emergency room.
+If you think your child has severe depression, anxiety, or other emotional disturbance, or if you are concerned for your child’s mental or physical health, please see your healthcare provider or go to the emergency room if you are worried about their safety.

 Important Depression Causes or stressors